Spatio-Temporal Pricing for Ridesharing Platforms: Introduction

-\if 0 \hma{Labor market papers:} \begin{itemize} \item \cite{hall2017labor} show that after changes in base payment rates of Uber rides in US cities, there is a short-term impact on driver earnings, however, the supply of labor market equilibrates and after roughly 8 weeks driver earnings returns to the pre-change level. \item \cite{hall2016analysis} provides the first comprehensive analysis of the labor market for Uber's driver partners: demographics, hourly earnings, working hours, and reasons for joining Uber. \item \cite{cohen2016using} estimated the consumer surplus generated by the Uber platform, using individual-level data to estimate demand elasticity. \end{itemize} \fi
+\citet{castillo2017surge} study the ``wild goose chase" phenomena in platforms that myopically dispatch the closest drivers to rider requests.
+When demand much exceeds supply, drivers spend too much time driving to pick up riders, leading to long wait times and decreased welfare and revenue.
+Under a model with stationary supply and demand, the authors establish the importance of dynamic pricing for these myopic dispatching schemes, in keeping enough open cars to avoid inefficient long pick-ups. \citet{yan2020dynamic} provide a review of matching and dynamic pricing in ridesharing platforms. \citet{garg2020driver} study a dynamic stochastic model, and show that when the ``surge'' pricing needs to be origin-based and cannot depend on the length of the trip, additive surge is more incentive compatible for drivers in practice than is multiplicative surge.

-There are various empirical studies of the Uber platform as a two-sided marketplace, analyzing Uber's driver partners~\cite{hall2016analysis}, the labor market equilibrium~\cite{hall2017labor}, consumer surplus~\cite{cohen2016using} and the commission vs. medallion lease based compensation models~\cite{angrist2017uber}.
-By analyzing the hourly earnings of drivers on the Uber platform, Chen et al.~\cite{chen2017value} show that drivers' reservation wages vary significantly over time, and that the real-time flexibility of being able to choose when to work increases both driver surplus and the supply of drivers; Cook et al.~\cite{cook2018gender} show that driving speed, preferred time and location to drive, driver experience and their ability to strategically canceling rides together contribute to a 7\% gender gap in hourly earnings.
-In regard to dynamic pricing, Chen and Sheldon~\cite{chen2015dynamic} show, by analyzing the trips provided by a subset of driver partners in several US cities from 2014-2015, that surge pricing increases the supply of drivers on the Uber platform at times when the surge pricing is high.
-A case study~\cite{hall2015effects} into an outage of Uber's surge pricing during the 2014-2015 New Year's Eve in New York City found a large increase in riders' waiting time after requesting a ride, and a large decrease in the percentage of requests completed.
+There are various empirical studies of the Uber platform as a two-sided marketplace~\citep{hall2017labor,hall2016analysis,cohen2016using}, analyzing the labor market of Uber's drivers, the longer-term labor market equilibration, and consumer surplus.
+By analyzing drivers' hourly earnings, \citet{chen2019value} show that drivers' reservation wages vary significantly over time, and that the real-time flexibility of being able to choose when to work increases driver surplus and driver supply.
+In regard to dynamic pricing, \citet{chen2015dynamic} show that surge pricing increases the supply of drivers at times when the surge pricing is high, and \citet{lu2018surge} show that surge pricing incentivizes drivers to relocate to higher surge areas.
+A case study into an outage of Uber's surge pricing during the 2014-2015 New Year's Eve found a large increase in riders' waiting times, and a large decrease in the percentage of requests completed~\citep{hall2015effects}.

+In this work, we made use of the connections between LP duality and market equilibrium to prove the existence and structure of CE.
+These connections are widely applied in many matching and assignment settings~\citep{shapley1971assignment,bikhchandani2002package,parkes2000iterative}.
+The existing literature, however, does not provide a framework to study the dynamic incentive properties in our setting, in regard to drivers' decisions about accepting dispatches.